ConnorFieldUser/MovieLens-Database/README.md

 # MovieLens-Database
-This is a django project that reads and stores data from the MovieLens movie review dataset.
+On my fourth week at The Iron Yard, I created this django project that reads and stores data from the MovieLens movie review dataset.